Senators vs Maple Leafs Odds, Spread, and Total

 Senators vs Maple Leafs Betting Trends

-- The total has gone OVER in 6 of Ottawa's last 6 games.
+- The total has gone OVER in seven of Ottawa's last nine games.

-- Ottawa is 5-1 SU in its last 6 games against Toronto.
+- Ottawa is 6-3 SU in its last nine games against Toronto.

-- The total has gone UNDER in 8 of Toronto's last 11 games.
+- The total has gone UNDER in ten of Toronto's last 14 games.

-- Toronto is 8-0 SU in its last 8 games at home.
+- Toronto is 9-0 SU in its last nine games at home.

 Senators vs Maple Leafs Injury Reports